pentathlon91-byte/pentathlon91-byte/climate_mobility_pipeline/data/raw/weather/README.md

 This directory contains the **unprocessed JSON weather files** retrieved directly from the Open‑Meteo API as part of the weather ingestion pipeline.
 These files represent the **source‑of‑truth raw climate data** used throughout the project.

 The data in this folder is intentionally kept in its **original API format**, ensuring full reproducibility and traceability for downstream transformations.
-To keep the repository lightweight and GitHub-friendly, only **a few sample JSON weather files** are included in the directory.
+To keep the repository lightweight and GitHub-friendly, all unprocessed JSON weather files are stored in **Azure Blob Storage**, while only **a few sample files** are included in the directory.

 ---